utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-saved-examples.md

 1. Select **Save**.

-## Creating an example gRPC response without an api call
+## Creating a gRPC saved example without an api call

 1. In the sidebar, hover over a gRPC collection.